Seoyangsam/predict_hotel_price/README.md

 # ML22-TEAM12

-This is the repository for our group assignment of the Machine Learning course.
-The task is to finish hotel room price prediction on Kaggle competition.
+This is the repository for our group assignment of the Machine Learning course provided by [Gent univeristy](https://www.ugent.be/en).
+The task is to finish hotel room price prediction on Kaggle competition (https://www.kaggle.com/competitions/hotel-price-prediction-ugent-ml-2022).
 The goal of this assignment is to benchmark different Machine Learning regression models that predict average daily hotel room rates based on a range of indicators.

 # Structure